 Priority Nursing Concerns

 Nurses can create a detailed plan by understanding these key points.
-This helps manage high blood sugar and its risks6.
+This helps manage high blood sugar and its risks.

 Developing an Effective Care Plan

 The heart of the plan is nursing actions that fit each patient’s needs and abilities.
-These might include insulin, a healthy diet, and exercise8.
-It’s important for patients to help make the plan.
+These might include insulin, a healthy diet, and exercise.
+Patients need to help make the plan.
 This way, they feel in charge of their health and work well with their healthcare team.

 Teaching patients is a big part of the plan.
 They learn about checking blood sugar, taking medicine, and making lifestyle changes.
-Teaching them to track food and exercise helps control blood sugar better8.
-With the right knowledge and skills, patients can manage their diabetes well over time.
+Teaching them to track food and exercise helps control blood sugar better.
+With the proper knowledge and skills, patients can manage their diabetes well.

 Nursing Intervention | Patient Goal |